Getting Channels

 Using getChannel()

-The getChannel() method allows you to access any channel by name:
+The getChannel() method allows you to access any channel by name.
+This method always returns clamped values (values within the valid range for that channel):

 use Negarity\Color\Color;